 One interesting application for SLR is the tracking support of the Lunar Reconnaissance Orbiter (LRO), launched June 17, 2009.
-The LRO mission objective is to conduct investigations that will be specifically targeted to prepare for and support future human exploration of the Moon.
-The LRO Laser Ranging (LR) system will use one-way range measurements from laser ranging stations on the Earth to LRO to determine LRO position at sub-meter level with respect to Earth and the center of the Moon (on the lunar near-side or whenever possible).
-The LR aspect of the mission will allow for the determination of a more precise orbit than possible with S-band tracking data alone.
+The LRO mission objective is to conduct investigations that are targeted to prepare for and support future exploration of the Moon.
+The LRO Laser Ranging (LR) system uses one-way range measurements from laser ranging stations on the Earth to LRO to determine LRO position at sub-meter level with respect to Earth and the center of the Moon (on the lunar near-side or whenever possible).
+The LR aspect of the mission allows for the determination of a more precise orbit than possible with S-band tracking data alone.
 The flight system consists of a receiver telescope, which captures the uplinked laser signal and a fiber optic cable, which routes it to the LOLA instrument.
-The LOLA instrument captures the arrival time of the laser signal, records that information and provides it to the onboard LRO data system for storage and/or transmittal to the ground through the RF link.
+The LOLA instrument captures the arrival time of the laser signal records that information and provides it to the onboard LRO data system for storage and/or transmittal to the ground through the RF link.
+As of May 2011, ten stations have provided over 1,070 hours of one-way laser ranging data.